 This course is designed to prepare the student for entry level employment in the automobile service industry.
 Instruction includes diagnostics, auto electronics and ignition systems, fuel systems, emissions control, and the use of diagnostic test equipment, troubleshooting, basic shop safety, basic engine repair and tune-up, tire mounting and balancing, lubrication, brakes, and suspension systems.
 Course includes classroom and lab exercises.
 This course is a prerequisite for the Automotive II course.
-This CTE course is articulated with MSJC.

-AUTOMOTIVE TECHNOLOGY II NATEF -

-Community Classroom (Offered at MVHS) Course # 7914
+AUTOMOTIVE TECHNOLOGY II NATEF - Community Classroom (Offered at MVHS) Grade Level 11-12